ronygolderku/Virtual_Sensor_WAMSI/README.md

 The Python script performs the following tasks:

-1. Opens the Copernicus Marine and NOAA dataset remotely.
+1. Opens the Copernicus Marine and NASA dataset remotely.
 2. Extracts the first and last dates available in the dataset.
 3. Opens the dataset for the last available date.
 4. Converts the dataset to a Pandas DataFrame.